davidcarslaw/worldmet/README.md

 ## 1687 2016-07-04 037720-99999
 ```

 Often we have a latitude / longitude of interest.
 A search can be made based on supplied decimal coordinates and the top `n` nearest sites are returned.
+The map shows the location searched by the user (red dot) and markers showing the nearest meteorological stations.
+Click on a station marker to obtain the code and other basic information.

 ``` r
 ## search for near a specified lat/lon - near Beijing airport